|

 can be used from 27 to 520 MHz with full encryption on VHF and UHF.

-It offers a selection of analogue and digital waveforms,
+It offers a variety of analogue and digital waveforms,

 including AM, FM, and SSB.